 Database Locker

-Database Locker is used by default by JDBC persistence adapter.
+The Database Locker is the default locker for the JDBC persistence adapter.
 It locks a database table in a transaction to ensure that only single resource is used.
-You can configure it like this:

 <persistenceAdapter>